studioplaynl/ARTWORLD_client/docs_files_md/index.md

 - Auto generation of navigation based on folder structure.
 - Easy theming
-- use of markdown and yml
+- Use of markdown and yml

 Small gotchas: